 Although it is best known for improving health and reducing heart disease risk, studies show it may also help you lose weight (20, 21, 22).

-Another study found that a traditional Mediterranean diet significantly help estrogen levels in healthy postmenopausal women (23).
+Another study found that a traditional Mediterranean diet significantly helps estrogen levels in healthy postmenopausal women (23).

 This is great for people who want a long-term solution that they can stick to forever rather than a short-term fix.

-Various leading organisations also support eating a Mediterranean diet to help with osteoporosis, including:
+Various leading organizations also support eating a Mediterranean diet to help with osteoporosis, including:

 Menopause Diet Meal Plan